Architecture, Not Policy, Defines the Surveillance Boundary

-MLNavigator builds compliance-first AI runtime technology
+MLNavigator builds governed offline AI infrastructure

-designed for auditable, offline, and high-assurance environments.
+designed for regulated, local, and high-assurance environments.

 Runs without outbound network calls, license servers, or telemetry.
 Designed for air-gapped and classified networks.